Making garments, travel itineraries and food.

 Dressmaking

-I share what I’ve learned: the triumphs and trials of fabric choice, the puzzle of fit, and the satisfaction of technical finesse.
+I share what I’ve learned: the triumphs and trials of fabric choice, the puzzle pieces of fit, and the satisfaction of technical finesse.

 Eat